Citizenship by Investment in Bulgaria

-Bulgaria (officially the Republic of Bulgaria) is a country in Southern Europe.
-Bulgaria borders five other countries: Romania to the north, Serbia and the Republic of Macedonia to the west, and Greece and Turkey to the south.
+The Republic of Bulgaria is a country in Southern Europe that borders five other states: Romania to the north, Serbia and the Republic of Macedonia to the west, and Greece and Turkey to the south.
 The Black Sea defines the extent of the country to the east.
 Bulgaria’s capital city and largest settlement is Sofia, with a permanent population of 1,378,000 people.
 In 1945, after World War II, Bulgaria became a communist state and was a part of the Eastern Bloc until the political changes in Eastern Europe in 1989/1990, when the Communist Party allowed multi-party elections and Bulgaria undertook a transition to parliamentary democracy and free-market capitalism with mixed results.

 Citizenship is based upon the Law on Bulgarian Citizenship, dated November 1998.
-Citizenship of Bulgaria can be acquired by birth, by descent, by naturalization, for special contribution to Bulgarian State, and on some other grounds.
-Below you will find a brief summary of grounds for Bulgarian citizenship.
+Citizenship of Bulgaria can be acquired by birth, by descent, by naturalization, by special contribution to Bulgarian State, and on some other grounds including investment.
+Below you will find a brief summary of grounds for acquisition of Bulgarian citizenship.

 Citizenship by birth: Birth within the territory of Bulgaria does not automatically confer citizenship.
 The exception is a child born in Bulgaria to unknown or stateless parents.